apreshill/labhub/README.md

 **Housekeeping**

 Need to find a team member's Skype ID, add someone to your Slack Team, or confirm when your next NIH progress report is due?
 Check out our Housekeeping template to record everyday organizational data for easy sharing and retrieval.

+**Wiki**

+Use a [Wiki](https://github.com/apreshill/labhub/wiki) to document helpful but less formal information about working in your lab, like where to find coffee, pens, and a key for deciphering lab acronyms.

 ## You don't have to use Github for your Labhub!
 The tools and strategies included in this repository can be translated to different environments.
 There are many reasons why Github may not be the best solution for your team - maybe you're dealing with PHI data or most of your labmates aren't comfortable using Github.
 In these cases, tools like [Gitlab](https://about.gitlab.com/), an electronic lab notebook, or even a simple folder structure might be the better starting place.